-With more than 30 independent ski resorts, Nagano spoils winter visitors with choice!
+With around 80 ski resorts, Nagano spoils winter visitors with choice!
 Among those resorts, Shiga Kogen is not only Nagano’s biggest area of interconnected ski fields, but it also tops in the list as the largest resort in Japan.
 So if you’re looking for the biggest and best resort to hit up this winter, our recommendation is definitely Shiga Kogen!

 While Shiga’s expansive size – over 600 hectares of interconnected terrain covered by one all-mountain pass – can’t be disputed, the claim to being the “best” resort in Nagano is of course far more debatable.
 Nagano’s many resorts each have their own appeal and several can justifiably lay claim to being the best.